caitlon/NIRS/README.md

 This project uses GitHub Actions for continuous integration.
 The CI pipeline:

-1. Runs on multiple Python versions (3.9, 3.10, 3.11)
+1. Runs tests on multiple Python versions
-2. Installs dependencies
-3. Runs the test suite
+2. Ensures code quality with ruff and other linters
-4. Generates and uploads coverage reports
+3. Generates coverage reports

 ## 📝 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---

 <p align="center">
-  <i>Built with ❤️ for tomato quality analysis using NIR spectroscopy</i>
+  <i>Built for tomato quality analysis using NIR spectroscopy</i>
 </p>